A Good Amherst College Essay Example

 That is the thing I have learned about knowing some things – you mistake it for knowing everything.
 I could defend a ball like Maldini and evaluate large sums my classmates couldn’t manage in my head.
 I could do it all, so I felt that I could roast garri without grandpa’s help.
 The charred mess and acrid smoke of my mistake showed me that I could fail.
 And also, that I could rise from it.
 My next bag of garri was golden and fragrant and as perfect as the lesson.
 Returning to school, I asked questions in class whenever I had the chance because I wanted to know.

 The insatiable beast that was my curiosity kept me on my toes and developed into a strong affinity for knowledge acquisition.
 I had transformed as an individual, and I had the unfortunate garri incident to thank immensely.

-Overall, this is a strong essay that shares a specific example of a challenging experience and how it changed the author’s perspective.
-Particularly well executed, the author selected a unique experience (cooking garri is not something every high schooler does) and is able to relate it to other aspects of their life (asking for help and being curious).
+Overall, this is a strong essay that shares a specific example of a challenging experience and how it changed this student’s perspective.
+Particularly well executed, the student selected a unique experience (cooking garri is not something every high schooler does) and is able to relate it to other aspects of their life (asking for help and being curious).